Dogon languages and Bangime project

 - laura.emcpherson (at) gmail.com

 Steven Moran, a veteran of the Eastern Michigan University Linguist List and E-MELD team.
 He has completed a Ph.D. in Computational Linguistics at the University of Washington, dissertation title "Phonetics information base and lexicon."
 He currently has a four-year postdoc researcher position at the University of Munich (Germany), working on the project "Quantitative language comparison" funded by the European Research Council.
 He is the creator and manager of this website.
-He undertook initial fieldwork on Toro-So from April to June 2009 and plans another trip in winter 2012-13.
+He undertook initial fieldwork on Toro-So from April to June 2009, from April to June 2013, and plans another trip in 2014.
 Recent conference presentations were at EuroScipy (Brussels 2012, given "best paper" award), Digital Humanities (Hamburg 2012), International Conference on Historical Linguistics ICHL (Osaka 2011), workshop at Reflex project (Lyons, 2012), Language Resources and Evaluation LREC (Istanbul 2012).
 He previously did fieldwork in Ghana and published a grammatical sketch of Western Sisaala.

 - stiv (at) uw.edu